kunwar-vikrant/Let-s-Learn-Tennis/README.md

 - multi_ddpg_agent.py : Code for the policy followed by the agent.
 - model.py : Model architecture of the deep neural networks.
 - tennis.ipynb - Contains the necessary code for training and testing.
-- nohup.out contains the code output for the notebook file
+- nohup.out contains the code output for the notebook file.
-- .pth files contained in the checkpoints folder are the checkpoints created during training the agents
+- .pth files contained in the checkpoints folder are the checkpoints created during training the agents.
 - scores_total.npy & scores_final.npy in the scores_backup contain the final scores after training.
-- plots folder contains the episode vs score plot
+- plots folder contains the episode vs score plot.
-- Report.pdf Contains the project report
+- Report.pdf Contains the project report.